Guianan Highlands moist forests

-The Guayanan Highlands moist forests (NT0124) is an ecoregion in the south of Venezuela and the north of Brazil and in Guyana, Suriname, French Guiana.
+The Guayanan Highlands moist forests (NT0124) is an ecoregion in the south of Venezuela, the north of Brazil, and also within Guyana, Suriname, and French Guiana.
 It is in the Amazon biome.

 It encompasses an upland region with diverse fauna and flora, which contains dramatic tepuis, or sandstone table mountains.

 The region has been inaccessible in the past and is generally fairly intact, apart from the north and northeast where large scale agriculture, ranching and mining operations are steadily encroaching on the ecosystem.
 New roads are opening the interior to logging, and planned dams will have a drastic impact on the riparian zones.

 Location

 The ecoregion includes parts of southern Venezuela, western and southern Guyana and northern Brazil, with scattered portions in Suriname and French Guiana.